 Connected devices.
 The chunk of data.
 Multiplying networks.

 All these are the Internet of Things.
 From smart cities to smart cars to smart devices- We are living in an ever-expanding IoT ecosystem that is getting interconnected every day.

 The Internet of Things is a vast network of connected things and people that collect and share data about the way they are used.
 Why is it such a big deal?
-Over the years, IoT has been among the important technologies that is connecting everyday objects to the internet via embedded devices and promoting seamless communication between people, processes and things.
+Over the years, IoT has been among the important technologies that is connecting everyday objects to the internet via embedded devices and promoting seamless communication between people, processes, and things.

 It has made popular the amalgamation of the physical world with the digital world – where they cooperate.
-Businesses that are leveraging the power of the Internet of Things are surviving, thriving and giving a significant competitive advantage.
+Businesses that are leveraging the power of the Internet of Things are surviving, thriving, and giving a significant competitive advantage.

 And you can’t imagine the number of industries it doesn’t benefit from!
 Let’s take a look at some of the most common industries that are enjoying IoT’s benefits in real life.

 The installation of sensor alerts informs the manufacturers to check the equipment for accuracy or even remove it until repaired.
-This results in reduced operational costs, improved asset performance management and better uptime.
+This results in reduced operational costs, improved asset performance management, and better uptime.

-The retailers can now manage inventory, optimize the supply chain, improve customer experience and reduce operational costs.
+Retailers can now manage inventory, optimize the supply chain, improve customer experience and reduce operational costs.

 Take for example – Smart Shelves.
 These are wireless inventory control systems that are fitted with weight sensors and RFID tags.
-This collects RFID-based information and shares the data to the IoT platform to monitor inventory.
+This collects RFID-based information and shares the data with the IoT platform to monitor inventory.
 In case the items are running low, the system triggers alerts.

 The IoT transportation market was valued at $135 billion in 2016 and is expected to reach $328 billion in 2023.